It’s Better On Top

 Onions and fonds and deglazing….oh my!

 Properly caramelizing onions is a process that requires time and patience, but you will never regret mastering the technique.
-These flavorful strips of deliciousness are an unbeatable addition to burgers, sandwiches, charcuterie boards, dips, soups….the possibilities are endless.
+You will love these flavorful strips of deliciousness are an unbeatable addition to burgers, sandwiches, charcuterie boards, dips, soups….the possibilities are endless.

 De-glazing the pan is also key, because it adds to the depth of flavor, and because a good fond is a terrible thing to waste!

 (See fond and deglazing definitions in the recipe notes.)
-The caramelization process can take 45-60 minutes, so patience is definitely required–but the end result is worth it!
+Your caramelization process can take 45-60 minutes, so patience is definitely required.
+Ultimately, the end result is so worth it!

-Crostini appetizer with Goat Cheese, Red pepper Jam and Caramelized Onions
+Crostini appetizer with Goat Cheese, and Caramelized Onions

 It's Better On Top